Illinois defense reigns supreme in blowout win over Virginia

 SOUND SMART

-Chase Brown is the 19th player in program history to rush for more than 2,000 yards as an Illini.
+- Chase Brown is the 19th player in program history to rush for more than 2,000 yards as an Illini.
 Against the Hoos, he rushed for 146 yards on 20 attempts.
+Brown leads the NCAA with 496 rushing yards on the season.

 Brown is the 19th player in program history to rush for 2000 yards in an Illini uniform. https://t.co/vmOAHt9yLu— Illini Stats & Notes (@IlliniStats) September 10, 2022